influx6/gu/docs/concepts/embedded-resources.md

 type Menu struct{}
 ```

-Global resources are marked by the `shell:component:global` marker and this is always required and must be declared first and separate from any package level comments.
-This marker will be used by the GU parser to identify resource declarations which are required globally.

-**This declaration can not be used any where else and must be declared immediately after a package comments not after.**
+### Type based Resource Declarations

--	Declaring Component based Resources When declaring resources specific to the existence and initialization of specific components.
-The resource need to be declared after the said component's commentary.
+Declaring resources specific to the existence and initialization of specific exportable types, which will be used along in a component or are themselves components.
+This method allows condition loading of resources which must exists because this exportable types are in use.

+*These declarations must occur after the comments for the giving exportable type.*
-Gu uses a `shell:component` marker to site if a giving type declares resources which are required to be embedded.
-Also the Gu parser is wise enough to included meta details corresponding to a components internal component and declared types.

-These information then will be used to loaded addition resources which relate to those types when the giving component is being initialized.
+Gu uses the `shell:component` marker to identify types which have resource declarations to be processed at the use of the type.
+The Gu resource system is fully capable to only load such resources when such exportable types are in use.
+This information then will be used to loaded addition resources which relate to those types internals when the giving component is being initialized.

 ```go
 // Package component contains useful components built with Gu.